Justice Clothing and Justice Clothing

 For as long as we’ve been selling shirts here at Irregular Times, we’ve been committed to selling our shirts ethically.
-We’ve sought out partnerships with companies like Skreened, which only sell items of clothing made in the USA.
+We’ve sought out partnerships with companies that only sell items of clothing made in the USA.
 We’re also pleased that CafePress is taking strong moves to offer more sweatshop-free clothes, though many of its shirts are still made in highly unethical conditions.
 Selling only made in the USA shirts is an important stand for us, because most clothes for sale in the USA are made outside of the USA in order to evade fair labor standards and environmental regulations.

 Sweatshop clothes are cheap because they’re made at the expense of child workers, and sometimes even slave labor, in factories that spew filth that poisons the surrounding communities.
 Eventually, we all pay the price for the existence of these reprehensible garment mills, but many people don’t pay attention to the long term consequences, and just focus on finding whatever seems cheap at the moment.

 Young girls between the ages of 9 and 12 would definitely fit into the category of people focused on finding cheap clothes.
 They don’t have much money to spend, after all.
 The people who run the women’s clothing store The Limited seem to have noticed their interest – they’ve created a whole new store focused on connecting young girls of this age (they call them “tweens”) with cheap clothes with just the sort of gaudy clothes that their young minds find stimulating.

 It was the name of this store that caught my attention when I saw it: Justice.
 Justice?
 Could it be a clothing store in the mall that focused on selling ethically-made, sweatshop-free clothes?
 I had to know more, so in spite of the risk to my eyesight, I walked into the store, and fought my way through the ocean of bright pink and yellow, to ask for a catalog.